Central Massachusetts District

 $45.00 (Checks payable to: The New England Conference).

-Please mail the registration form and your check by October 6 to Beth Ferguson, 388 Oakland Parkway, Franklin, MA 02038.
+Please mail the registration form and your check by March 2nd to Beth Ferguson, 72 East Central St., #402, Franklin, MA 02038.

 Certified Lay Servants - To be recognized as a certified lay servant, one must be recommended by his/her pastor and church council or charge conference and complete the Lay Servant Ministries Basic Course as well as one Lay Servant Advanced Course.
 Lay servants serve in their own churches, in other churches, and through district or conference projects and programs.
 This offers them the opportunity to expand their outreach and to enrich their ministry through the various advanced courses.
 Each lay servant must report and be renewed annually, and he/she must complete at least one Advanced Course every three years.